 Although little remains of RAF Metheringham, its ghost continues to remind people that it played an important role in World War 2.

-A young lady, in her late teens is often spotted standing at the side of the road between 9:30 and 10:00pm.
+A young lady, in her late teens, is often spotted standing at the side of the road between 9:30 and 10:00 pm.
 She stands on what was once part of the airfield and wears a pale green coat with a grey scarf.
-Pinned to her lapel is a RAF wings badge.
+Pinned to her lapel is an RAF wings badge.
 The ghost has stopped cyclists, motorists and pedestrians, asking for help, telling whoever she stops that her fiancé has skidded riding his motorcycle and is lying injured nearby.
 The ghost appears quite real rather than the ethereal.
 As with most road ghosts, there is a sinister side to the sighting.
 On her sudden disappearance, the witness is stricken with inexplicable fear, panic and sense of unreality.
 The ghost leaves behind a powerful odour of putrefaction.
 One witness who met the lady said, “I could not see her eyes, or horribly, no eyes in the sockets at all, the frontal skull orbits were empty!”

 Halpenny claims that the young lady was killed near the end of World War 2 when her fiancé crashed his bike, throwing her off it, and breaking her neck and causing terrible head injuries.
 The two were due to be married and she had just ordered her wedding gown.

 The Most Haunted Airfield?

 RAF Elsham Wold opened in July 1941; similar to Waltham, as a heavy bomber station and from the outset it held Wellingtons, Halifaxes and finally Lancaster Bombers.
 Elsham Wold is a cold bleak site and the squadrons based there had many losses and accidents caused by ice and freezing fog.